stonerlab/Stoner-PythonCode/doc/UserGuide/curve_fitting.rst

 -   `Orthogonal distance regression`_

-    On the other hand, if your data has uncertainties in both *x* and *y* you may want to use the :py:meth:`Data.odr` method to do an analysis that minimizes the distance of the model function in both *x* and *y*.
+    Finally, if your data has uncertainties in both *x* and *y* you may want to use the :py:meth:`Data.odr` method to do an analysis that minimizes the distance of the model function in both *x* and *y*.

 -   `Differential Evolution Algorithm`_